 Some one- and two-star budget hotels, however, turn out to be hidden gems, so don’t discount them completely -- just look at your room before accepting it.

 04 of 09

 Midrange Hotels in Peru

 Midrange hotels normally have cable TV, hot showers, a fan or air conditioning and, increasingly, Wi-Fi connections.
-Better three-star options may also have airport or bus terminal transfers, a good breakfast included in the price and, if you're lucky, a decent swimming pool.Continue to 5 of 9 below.
+Better three-star options may also have airport or bus terminal transfers, a good breakfast included in the price, and potentially a decent swimming pool.Continue to 5 of 9 below.

 05 of 09